theothertomelliott/tilt-grafana/README.md

 # Tilt Grafana

-A [Tilt Extension](https://docs.tilt.dev/extensions.html) for working with the LGTM stack from Grafana (Loki, Grafana, Tempo, Mimir),
+A [Tilt Extension](https://docs.tilt.dev/extensions.html) for working with the LGTM stack from Grafana (Loki, Grafana, Tempo, Mimir).

 # Usage